-This approval is coterminous with the institutions' term of accreditation granted by the Accrediting Bureau of Health Education Schools (ABHES)
+The Bureau for Private Postsecondary Education's (BPPE) approval to operate an accredited institution is coterminous with the institutions' term of accreditation granted by the Accrediting Bureau of Health Education Schools | ABHES.

 Premiere Career College is required to maintain compliance with the California Private Postsecondary Education Act of 2009 and Title 5, California Code of Regulations 7.5 Private Postsecondary Education and is subject to inspection by Bureau staff at any time for the purpose of monitoring compliance.